 JAMES A. THURBER

-James A. ThurberJAMES A. THURBER is professor of government and director of the Center for Congressional and Presidential Studies and the Campaign Management and Lobbying Institutes at the American University in Washington, D.C.
+James A. ThurberJAMES A. THURBER is University Distinguished Professor of Government and Founder (1979) and Founder and Former Director (1979-2016) of the Center for Congressional and Presidential Studies and Affiliate Distinguished Professor of Public Administration and Policy at American University in Washington, DC.
 He has been on the faculty at the American University since 1974 and was honored as the Scholar/Teacher of the Year in 1996.
-He is also currently the principal investigator of a seven-year study of campaign conduct sponsored by the Pew Charitable Trusts.

 back to top